Wesleyan-Media-Project/fb_ad_scraper/README.md

 This repo is a part of the Data Collection step.
 You will also need the repo [fb_ads_import](https://github.com/Wesleyan-Media-Project/fb_ads_import) to run the codes.

-This repo is a part of the Data Collection step.

 ![A picture of the repo pipeline with this repo highlighted](Creative_Pipelines.png)

 ## Table of Contents